gansoi/gansoi/README.md

 ### Disclaimer and Current State

-At the moment this software is unusable for anyone but early adopters˛ and developers.
+At the moment this software is unusable for anyone but early adopters and developers.
 It's a just-working proof-of-concept.

 #### Current Limitations